 The Gold Coast is built on a long, narrow stretch of beach, backing onto a vast network of canals.
 It’s a little like a sunny Venice, but instead of being lined with colourful, crumbling buildings it’s lined with multi-million dollar mansions.
 In place of the man-powered gondolas, motorboats and jet skis zip through the canals.

-You don’t really realise the city’s unique geography, until you can get a birdseye view.
-I’d been visiting the Gold Coast since I was a child, and I was still blown away by the view from the top of Q1, at the Skypoint Observation Deck on level 77.
+You don’t really realise the city’s unique geography, until you can get a birds-eye view.
+I’d been visiting the Gold Coast since I was a child, and I was still blown away by the view from the Skypoint Observation Deck on Level 77 of the Q1 tower.

 It’s $29 per adult, which is a little steep, but the good news is that you can then return for free, for the rest of the year.

 Even if you know you’re not coming back to the Gold Coast, I’d seriously recommend forking out for a Skypoint ticket, for views quite unlike anywhere else in the world.